nsheils/til/posts/cannot-unfork-in-github.md

 git push -u origin main
 ```

-Now that the code is safely in the new repository, delete the old one from your
+Now that the code is in the new repository, delete the old one from your
 account.